gusl/Sorcetta/README.md

 J: Distributions
 ```

 This specifies which libraries need to be loaded before tests are run.
-For R, .
+For R, the Base package is enough.
 For Julia, it will call `using Distributions`.

 ## Issues